-When they arrive the 'Slips' will look withered, but place them in a glass of water overnight and they will quickly recover.
-The next day you can plant them up individually into small pots of multi-purpose compost.
-When planting sweet potato slips, it's important to cover the whole length of the stem, so that it is covered right up to the base of the leaves.
-Try our ‘Sweet Potato Potting On Kit’ to give them a really good start.
+When they arrive, the 'slips' will look withered, but place them in a glass of water overnight and they’ll quickly recover.
+The next day you can plant them up individually into small pots of peat free multi-purpose compost.
+When planting sweet potato slips, it's important to cover the whole length of the stem, so that it’s covered right up to the base of the leaves.

-Sweet potato plants are not hardy so you will need to grow them on in warm, frost free conditions for 3 weeks or more until they are established.
+Sweet potato plants aren’t hardy so you’ll need to grow them on in a warm, frost free place for 3 weeks or more until they’re established.
 Warm, humid conditions will quickly encourage the slips to produce roots.
-Once they are well grown, and all risk of frost has passed, gradually acclimatise sweet potato plants to outdoor conditions prior to transplanting them.
+Once they’re well grown, and all risk of frost has passed, gradually acclimatise your plants to outdoor conditions in a cold frame prior to transplanting them.

 Sweet potatoes require high temperatures of 21-26C (70-78F), and their long stems need plenty of space as they have a vigorous growth habit.
-When growing sweet potatoes in the UK, they are best planted in greenhouse borders, polytunnels or under cloches if you live in a cold area.
-In milder areas they are well worth trying outdoors, planted through a sheet of black polythene to warm the soil and suppress weed growth.
-Cover them with fleece or plastic cloches - you'll be amazed the difference that this will make to the temperature.
+If you live in a cold area, they’re best planted in greenhouse borders, polytunnels or under cloches.
+In milder parts of the UK, they’re happy outdoors.
+Plant through a sheet of black polythene to warm the soil and suppress weed growth.
+If you cover them with fleece or plastic cloches, you'll be amazed at the difference this makes to the temperature.

-Grow sweet potatoes in full sun on fertile, well drained soil.
-They are not particularly fussy but do prefer an acid or neutral soil.
-Plant sweet potatoes 30cm (12") apart, leaving 75cm (30") between each row.
+Grow your sweet potatoes in full sun on fertile, well drained soil.
+They’re not particularly fussy but do prefer an acid or neutral soil.
+Plant them 30cm (12") apart, leaving 75cm (30") between each row.
 Where space is limited you can even grow sweet potatoes in containers or patio bags.
-Why not try one of our Sweet Potato Growing Packs

 Sweet potatoes have a vigorous growth habit and long sprawling stems.
-In the greenhouse it may be useful to train the stems onto strings or trellis to keep them tidier.
+In the greenhouse, a plant support will keep sprawling stems tidy.
 Outdoors you can simply spread the stems out around the plant.
-Pinch out the growing points of stems that extend beyond 60cm (2’) to encourage more lateral stems to develop.
+Pinch out the growing points of stems that extend beyond 60cm to encourage more lateral stems to develop.

-In late summer, approximately 12 to 16 weeks after planting them, you will notice that the foliage and stems begin to turn yellow and die back.
-Now is the time to start harvesting your sweet potatoes, although they can be left in the ground longer if you prefer larger tubers.
+In late summer, approximately 12 to 16 weeks after planting, you’ll notice that the foliage and stems begin to turn yellow and die back.
+Now’s the time to start harvesting your sweet potatoes, although they can be left in the ground a little longer if you prefer larger tubers.
 Make sure that you lift them before the first frosts though, to avoid the tubers being damaged by the cold.
 Lift them with a fork taking care not to bruise them.

-Sweet potatoes can be used soon after harvesting, but they will store well for several months if the skins are cured properly.
-Lay them out in the sun for a few hours immediately after harvesting and then move them to a warm, humid place for 10 days - a greenhouse is ideal.
-Once the skins have cured they can be stored in cooler conditions provided that they are kept dry.
+Sweet potatoes can be used straight away, but they’ll also store well for several months if the skins are cured properly.
+Lay them out in the sun for a few hours immediately after harvesting and then move them to a warm humid place for 10 days; a greenhouse is ideal for this.
+Once the skins have cured they can be stored in cooler conditions provided that they’re kept dry.